 - A technology Summary;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

-- Project title, Prime Recipient, Principal Investigator, and Key Participant information;
+- Project title, Prime Recipient, Principal Investigator, and Key Participant information; and - Requested EERE funds and proposed applicant cost share.

-and

-Requested EERE funds and proposed applicant cost share.

-8. Subaward Budget Justification (EERE 335)
+viii.
+Subaward Budget Justification (EERE 335) (if applicable)

 Applicants must provide a separate budget justification, EERE 335 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
 The budget justification must include the same justification information described in the "Budget Justification" section above.
-Save each subaward budget justification in a Microsoft Excel file using the following convention for the title "ControlNumber LeadOrganization Subawardee Budget Justification".
+Save each subaward budget justification in a Microsoft Excel file using the following convention for the title ix.
+Budget for DOE/NNSA FFRDC (if applicable)